nxquang1994/percentile-app/README.md

 Once you wanna to create a new strategy to handle another percentile formulas.
 You can define a new concreted class of Percentile and implement the methods <em>get_pos(), get_value(), get_total_count()</em>.

 ### Avoid loose couple
 I create the class PercentileFactory (in <em>percentile_factory.py</em>) to produce the percentile handler.
-With each strategy calculated percentile we want to use, we pass the parameter <em>strategy</em> to the static method <em>create_strategy()</em>.
+With each strategy calculating percentile we want to use, we pass the parameter <em>strategy</em> to the static method <em>create_strategy()</em>.
 Then it creates a new corresponding instance.
 We don't create instance directly in consumed class.

 When define any new strategy class, don't forget to add the corresponding strategy keyword to method <em>create_strategy()</em>.
 Therefore, the method has availability to create your new handler.
 Currently, it only has checker for the <em>NormalPercentile</em>.